xinyu-dev/bionemo-gitbook/setup/configure-ngc-api-key.md

 ### `Notes`

 1. `org`, `team` is only important when you are pulling private containers/datasets from NGC that you or your team created.
-For BioNeMo Framework, just choose the default value.&#x20;
+For BioNeMo Framework, just choose the default value.
-2. &#x20;`ace` only matters if you're using NGC to run the job.
+2. `ace` only matters if you're using NGC to run the job.
 If you're using AWS, just choose any from the options provided by the prompt.